cpaterno/csc-212-s18/lab-02/readme.md

 ***Dereferencing*** a pointer uses the memory address of the element pointed to and directly accesses the element so it can be updated.

 > **Question 5:** Step through the code using the command "step over" button until you reach line `16`.
-Inspect the value of number.
+Inspect the value of number, and step over once more.
 What is the value of number now?

 ***BEFORE PROCEEDING***: Let's get out of our debugging session so we can set a new breakpoint.
 Either press the play button to let the program run to completion, or click on the terminal and press Control-C.  Next, delete your breakpoint at line `6` by clicking on the red circle you created earlier.